lydell/run-pty/README.md

 - killAllSequence: When you use “kill all” run-pty sends <kbd>ctrl+c</kbd> to all commands.
 However, not all commands exit when you do that.
 In such cases, you can use `killAllSequence` to specify what sequence of characters to send to the command to make it exit.

-Instead of JSON, you can also use [NDJSON] – one JSON object per line (blank lines are OK, too).
-This is handy if you generate the file on the fly using some primitive scripting language.

 ## Credits

 - [microsoft/node-pty] does all the heavy lifting of running the commands.